Inesence/REpro/Creating_dataset/README.md

 This code will create **data** folder with renamed image files in **img** subfolder and corresponding json files in **key** subfolder.

+## vendor_extraction_with_DONUT.ipyb

+This code utilizes the finetuned [Donut](https://huggingface.co/docs/transformers/model_doc/donut) model to extract the vendor name from receipts, saving the results in the JSON files created during the previous step.
+The updated JSON files will then be compressed into a zip file that can be downloaded to your local folder.

+To execute this step, you can use Google Colab.
+It's a free platform that offers a variety of resources, including CPU, GPU, and RAM.
+You can easily sign in with your Gmail account and get started right away.

 ## Summary
 This folder provides a step-by-step guide on how to prepare the dataset for training the Donut model using non-OCR based document parsing.
 By following these instructions, you can extract the necessary information from receipts and streamline the expense reporting process.